 Section 2.
 Each executive committee member shall be a member of a local PTA within the area of the council whose state and council PTA dues are paid.

 Section 3.
 Regular meetings of the executive committee shall be held with the dates and times fixed by the executive committee at its first meeting of the fiscal year.
-Special meetings of the executive committee may be called by the president or upon written request of a majority of the executive committee members, with __2____ (number) days notice to each member of the executive committee.
+Special meetings of the executive committee may be called by the president or upon written request of three executive committee members, with __2____ (number) days notice to each member of the executive committee.

 Section 4.
 At all meetings of the executive committee, a majority of the members of the executive committee shall constitute a quorum for the transaction of business.